tsolakoua/rest-api-server/blog.md

 app = falcon.App()
 app.add_route('/sports', SportsResource())
 ```

+The `on_get()` function handles the GET requests.
+As you can see, `Resources` are represented by class instances, in this case SportsResource.

 the resp.body = convert to json with dumps and when we call the endpoint we return the result